pyomeca/bioptim/README.md

 bounds_list.add(min_bounds, max_bounds)
 ```

-### Class: QAndQDotBounds
-The QAndQDotBounds is a Bounds that uses a biorbd_model to define the minimal and maximal bounds for the generalized coordinates (*q*) and velocities (*qdot*).
-It is particularly useful when declaring the states bounds for *q* and *qdot*.
-Anything that was presented for Bounds, also applies to QAndQDotBounds

-### Class: QAndQDotAndQDDotBounds
-The QAndQDotAndQDDotBounds is almost the same as the previous class.
-Except that it also defines the bounds for the generalized accelerations *qddot* in addition to *q* and *qdot*.

 ## The initial conditions
 The initial conditions the solver should start from, i.e., initial values of the states (x) and the controls (u).
 In that sense, it is what is expected by the `OptimalControlProgram` for its `u_init` and `x_init` parameters.